The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

-\autoref{fig:stellar_gran_contrast} shows examples of granulation on stellar surfaces as bolometric intensity maps with the RMS intensity contrast given in each frame.
-Generally, the RMS contrast increases with increasing effective temperature (with exceptions such as those of the second and bottom row of \autoref{fig:stellar_gran_contrast}); in other words, for hotter stars there is generally a larger contrast variation between the bright (up-welling) granules and dark (down-flowing) inter-granular lanes.
-For a solar effective temperature and surface gravity, the RMS contrast increases with decreasing metallicity.
+For a solar effective temperature and surface gravity, the RMS contrast increases with decreasing metallicity \citep{magic+al2013a, Witzke2023}.
 The RMS granular contrast over a wide range of effective temperatures, surface gravities, and metallicities is given by \citet{tremblay+al2013}.
-They find that the intensity contrast correlates well with the Mach number at the stellar surface over the full range of the HR diagram.
+They find that the intensity contrast correlates well with the Mach number, the ratio of flow and sound speeds, at the stellar surface over the full range of the HR diagram.
 This reflects the fact that both the Mach number and the intensity contrast are a measure of the vigor of convection.

 The key points from these studies are as follows.